-Benett was known partly for her fossil collection and geologizing, and partly for her correspondence with contemporary fossil lovers, including William Smith and Gideon Mantell.
+Benett was known partly for her fossil collection and geologizing, and partly for her correspondence with contemporary fossil lovers, including William Smith and Gideon Mantell (whom she once corrected on the spelling of her name, reminding him of the extra D).
 Benett and Mantell occasionally swapped fossils, and when Benett died in 1845, Mantell penned her obituary for the London Geological Journal.

 After Benett's death, her fossil collection was split up and scattered across multiple museums in the United Kingdom — London, Leeds, Bristol among others.
 Some of her fossils found their way to the St. Petersburg Museum.
 The bulk of her collection was purchased by an American, Thomas Bellerby Wilson, and he relayed the fossils to the Academy of Natural Sciences of Philadelphia.

-Narrative text and graphic design © by Michon Scott - Created October 2, 2016
+Narrative text and graphic design © by Michon Scott - Updated July 7, 2018